garaujodev/garaujodev.github.io/_posts/en/2023-08-04-elixir-tricks-delegating-a-function-to-another-module-using-defdelegate.md

 end
 ```

-In this example, the `Product` module delegates the function `categories` to the `Category` module.
+In this example, the `Product` module delegates the function `categories/0` to the `Category` module.
 Now, if we call `Product.categories/0`, it will be forwarded to `Category.categories/0`:

 ```elixir
 Product.categories
 > ["Apparel and Fashion", "Electronics", "Home and Kitchen"]
 ```

-It's important to note that `defdelegate` only forwards the function call.
+It's important to note that `defdelegate/2` only forwards the function call.
 It does not automatically generate the function's documentation or type specifications.
 To maintain clear documentation and type specifications, we need to do it explicitly for the delegated function in the delegating module.

 ### References